Frequently Asked Questions About International Financial Aid

 Can I pay my bill in monthly installments?

-Does the award match initiative apply to international students?
+Does the evaluating peer need-based offers initiative apply to international students?

 Can I appeal my financial aid decision?